Information on Young Onset Parkinson's Disease

 What sets young onset Parkinson's apart from a diagnosis at an older age?

 Because the majority of people who get Parkinson's disease are over the age of 60, it has been (and continues to be) thought of as an "older person's" disease.
 Because of this, the disease is often overlooked in younger people, leading many to go undiagnosed or misdiagnosed for extended periods of time.

-In general, young people tend to have a smoother course of the illness.
-Overall, the rate of the disease's progression is usually much slower in younger than older people, which may be due in part to the fact that younger people tend to have fewer general health problems.
-Associated problems such as memory loss, confusion and balance difficulties also tend to be less frequent in young people with the disease.
-However, young people often have more involuntary movement problems due to the most commonly prescribed PD medication, levodopa.
-For this reason, young onset patients are usually treated initially with alternatives to levodopa.
+However, once it has been diagnosed, young people tend to experience a smoother course of the illness.
+The rate of the disease's progression is usually much slower in younger than older people, due in part to the fact that younger people have fewer general health problems and are more capable during physical therapy treatment.